EvanGibsonSmith/personal-website/blog/jackbox_chalice.md

 ---
 title: Jackbox Chalices
-layout: blogLayout.html
+layout: blogLayout.njk
+image: /images/thumbnails/3CupCombos.png
+hover_gif: /videos/thumbnail_gifs/expanding_cups.gif
+aspect: 4.5/3
 tags: blog
 ---

-# Jackbox Chalices

 This is a fun little math problem that pops out of a game called [Trivia Murder Party](https://www.jackboxgames.com/games/trivia-murder-party).
 This game functions as a pretty straightforward trivia game, covering a variety of topics, from questions I know to questions I don't know.
 When a player gets a question wrong, they have to play a mini game to not get eliminated.
 One of these games is **Chalices**.
 This game has a specific survival rate based on the number of players, and it yields a surprising (at least to me) result.